mozilla/bigquery-etl/script/metadata/README.md

 ## Run over a dataset

 `classify_dataset.sh` is the main entry point.
-It creates the profiling table if missing, profiles the dataset, then runs lineage + classify for each profiled table.
+It creates the output dataset and profiling table if missing, profiles the dataset, then runs lineage + classify for each profiled table.

 ```bash
 # every base table in the dataset